sfstoolbox/theory/sources/index.rst

 where :math:`a(t)` is the Fourier transformation of the frequency spectrum :math:`A(\w)`.

-The expansion coefficients for spherical basis functions are given as [Ahrens2012]_, eq.
-(2.38)
+The expansion coefficients for spherical basis functions are given after [Ahrens2012]_, eq.
+(2.38) as

 .. math::
     :label: plane-wave-spherical-coefficients